sensingtheforest/sensingtheforest.github.io/src/exhibition/your-sonic-forest-streamer-luigi-marino.md

 {% wrap "pl-3 mt-4 bg-indigo-100 border border-indigo-300 text-lg italic rounded-lg" %}

-:fire: **Note**: This is a solar-powered system in the woods, which means it sometimes goes offline.
+:fire: **Note**: This is a solar-powered system in the woods, which means it sometimes goes offline :fire:

 {% endwrap %}